lilWolf011/whatsapp-message-logger/README.md

 npm start
 ```

-Scan the QR code that appears on the terminal
+Scan the QR code that appears on the terminal\n
 !!!If you close the terminal, the logging process will not continue working.!!!

 ## Contributors